Brass covers for Keum-Boo on the Ultra-Lite kiln.

-This brass set of Keum-Boo Covers consists of two pieces: One brass circle has a depression in the middle and is designed for volumetric pieces (beads, rings, etc.) The other is flat, for flat pieces.
-Heat the Ultra-Lite kiln with the brass cover in place.
-The cover fits above the element and moderates the heat of the kiln, making it more pleasant to work over.
+This brass set of KeumBoo Covers consists of two pieces: One brass disc has a depression in the middle and is designed for rounded shapes (beads, rings, etc.) The other is flat, so suitable for flat pieces.

 Keum-Boo is an ancient Korean gilding technique used to apply thin sheets of gold to silver, to make silver-gilt.
-Traditionally, this technique is accomplished by first depleting the surface of sterling silver to bring up a thin layer of fine silver.
-Then 24 carat gold foil is applied with heat and pressure - mechanical gilding - to produce a permanent diffusion bond.
+Traditionally, this technique is accomplished by first depleting the surface of sterling silver to bring up a thin layer of fine silver - with fine silver metal clay we have the luxury of it being ready to go as soon as it has been fired!
+Then you apply 24 carat gold foil using pressure combined with heat, which gives you a permanent diffusion bond.

 Learn more in this Keum-Boo on Silver book by Celie Fago.